National Socialist Motor Corps: Affiliation with other Nazi organizations and the Second World War

 Sometime in August 1938, the NSKK began courier services for Organization Todt (OT) during construction of the Siegfried defensive line.
 Members of the NSKK transported classified documents, important reports and announcements, construction plans, and routine papers to and from the organization's headquarters.
 Exemplary service provided to the organization resulted in Hühnlein being given oversight for the transportation needs related to the task.
 Over 15,000 trucks went into operation, delivering building materials to the 22,000 individual construction sites of the Siegfried Line.
 Every day, over 5,000 buses were used to transport 200,000 workers to construction sites.

 At the time, the NSKK was also used by Hitler's chief architect, Albert Speer, who founded a unit known as the Transportbrigade Speer; it primarily provided support to Organization Todt air base construction and was organized under military considerations, divided into regiments, divisions, companies and platoons.
 On 27 January 1939, Hitler made the NSKK the sole authority for motor-vehicle related military training.
-Shortly thereafter, the it was divided into five main groups and 23 subordinate motor groups.
+Shortly thereafter, it was divided into five main groups and 23 subordinate motor groups.
 NSKK manpower reached nearly half a million men, its leadership operating primarily out of Munich and Berlin.

 With the outbreak of World War II on 1 September 1939, the National Socialist Motor Corps became a target for army recruitment, since NSKK member knowledge of motorized transport was a coveted skill at a time when the bulk of German ground forces relied on horses.
 The NSKK was used to transport German army troops, supplies and ammunition.
 By the outbreak of the war, the NSKK had already trained approximately 200,000 men at its 21 training facilities.